Yulie Cohen: Academic career

 Since 2009, Cohen has been teaching film and running workshops at Bezalel Academy of Arts and Design, as well as other film and art schools in Israel.
 Until 2013, she was the film-direction instructor in a multi-disciplinary documentary course at Bezalel, together with anthropologist Yona Weitz and cinematographer Micki Kratsman.
 During this period, she led two upper-level courses at the Haifa Academy of the Arts: A directing workshop and a project development class.
-Between 2013–2018 Cohen taught personal documentary filmmaking at the Maala Film School.
+Between 2013 and 2018 Cohen taught personal documentary filmmaking at the Maala Film School.
 She has also been teaching a course at the Arabic preparatory school of the Bezalel academy.
 As of 2018, She is the practicum instructor in Yona Weitz's pro-seminar "Me-story" at Bezalel, and also in 2018, began teaching the course "Personal Documentation" in the M.Des. degree department of visual communications at Bezalel.
 In 2020, Cohen won an award for excellence in teaching from Bezalel.